 As with every aspect of its beauty and charm, Savannah outdoes itself in the square department.
 Boasting 22 park-like city squares, Savannah offers many places to relax and enjoy the beauty of the city.
 Savannah has gained new squares over the years, with the first four being part of the original city.
 New squares arose in the 1790s and the 19th century.
 Visitors to Savannah will enjoy the rich history and beauty of the city squares.

 Churches in the Savannah historic district offer visitors opportunity to enjoy historic architecture, including some of the most important churches in the country, both historically and architecturally.
 Churches in the historic district include Cathedral of Saint John the Baptist, First Baptist Church, Christ Church, Saint Philip AME Church, the Masonic Temple, the Unitarian Universalist Church, Wesley Monumental Church and several more.
 One must-see church is the First Bryan Baptist Church, the longest-operating African American church in the United States.

 The Savannah Historic District is filled with beautiful natural scenery, architecture and history.
-This is not only a place to spend some time while visiting Savannah, but worth the trip all on its own.
+Seeing the Historic District during your visit to Savannah is worth the trip on its own.